 Hypnotherapy and Coaching

-Creating healthy, thriving relationships includes both identifying what you don't want and what you do want.
-Communicating what you do want can be as difficult as saying no sometimes, especially when you don't know what you want.
+Saying NO is only a part of setting boundaries.
+Creating healthy & fulfilling relationships includes both identifying what you don't want and what you do want.
+Asking for what you DO want in relationships can be as difficult as saying NO, especially when you don't know what you want.

-Fear, doubt, and anger can stop us from communicating our needs and desires.
+Fear, shame, guilt, anger, resentment & doubt can stop us from communicating our needs.

 To ask for what what you needs and desires, you must first have a clear vision of what it is you want.
 But it isn't always easy to reflect deeply on what it is you want, then communicate that truth to the people in your lives, especially when the stakes are high.
 It may feel safer to not speak up and avoid dealing with the fear of being refused, or worse, rejected by the other person.